Help us to save our museum ships! Learn More

 USS CASE DD-285 Ship History

-Case (DD-285) was launched 21 September 1919 by Bethlehem Shipbuilding Corp., Squantum, MA; sponsored by Miss A. R. Case; commissioned 8 December 1919, Commander C. S. Joyce in command; and reported to Destroyer Division 43, Atlantic Fleet.
+Case (Destroyer No. 285) was launched 21 September 1919 by Bethlehem Shipbuilding Corp., Squantum, Mass.; sponsored by Miss A. R. Case; commissioned 8 December 1919, Commander C. S. Joyce in command; and reported to Destroyer Division 43, Atlantic Fleet.